posthtml/grunt-posthtml/README.md

 ### Options

-Apart from use, which is a an array of PostHTML plugins, there are singleTags, closingSingleTag, skipParse and sync.
-The configuration and purpose of these options is exactly the same as in the parent [PostHTML plugin](https://github.com/posthtml/posthtml#options)
+Apart from 'use', which is an array of PostHTML plugins, the others options are singleTags, closingSingleTag, skipParse and sync.
+The values and purpose of these options is exactly the same as in the parent [PostHTML plugin](https://github.com/posthtml/posthtml#options)

 ## Release History